Publications

-In The Netherlands till recently hardly anything was known about the participation of over a miljon African American soldiers in the liberation of The Netherlands nor about the segregated US Army during WW2.
+Until recently, hardly anything was known in the Netherlands about the participation of over a million African American soldiers in the liberation of the Netherlands, nor about the segregated US Army during WWII.

-African American soldier were not allowed to fight – apart from only few exceptions.
-They were part of Quartermaster support companies.
+African American soldiers were not allowed to fight – with only a few exceptions.
+They were part of the Quartermaster’s support companies.

 One of the gravediggers was the African American soldier Jefferson Wiggins, 19 years of age.
-Sixty five years after these gruesome month at that cemetery dr. Wiggins was invited by the Margraten Municipality.
-He then found out that no one he met there ever had heard about the strict race segregation in the US Army during WW2.
+Sixty-five years after those gruesome months at that cemetery, Dr. Wiggins was invited to visit the Municipality of Margraten.
+He then discovered that none of the people he met there had ever heard about the strict race segregation in the US Army during WWII.

-It is because of this veteran more and more now is know in The Netherlands about the participation of Black American troops at the liberation of their country.
-He asked oral historian Mieke Kirkels to help him writing his memories of that traumatic time in Margraten.
+It is thanks to this veteran that so much more is now becoming known in the Netherlands about the participation of African American troops in the liberation of our country.
+He asked oral historian Mieke Kirkels to help him document his memories of that traumatic time in Margraten.

-After the book ‘Kinderen van zwarte bevrijders – een verzwegen geschiedenis was published (Mieke Kirkels, Vantilt 2017) the idea came up to make a digital reading- and textbook: www.blackliberators.nl.
+After the book ‘Kinderen van zwarte bevrijders – een verzwegen geschiedenis’ [The children of Black liberators – an untold history] (Mieke Kirkels, Vantilt 2017) had been published, the idea arose to produce a digital reading and textbook: www.blackliberators.nl.

-Not long after that the project Black Liberators in the Nederlands followed.
-The company 51North (digital design produced the digital book including Digischool, an educational part at the website in Dutch as well as in English.
-Most of the stories in the digital book are based on the books Mieke Kirkels wrote plus new stories and historical facts based on research by co-author Sebastiaan Vonk.
+Not long after that the Black Liberators project in the Nederlands followed.
+The digital design company 51North produced the digital book including Digischool, an educational part of the website in both Dutch and English.
+Most of the stories in the digital book are based on the books written by Mieke Kirkels plus new stories and historical facts based on research by co-author Sebastiaan Vonk.

-April 20, 2017, the book ‘Kinderen van zwarte bevrijders’ by Mieke Kirkels was published.
-In the book she writes about the touching hidden history of liberationchildren in The Netherlands with a dark skin color.
+The book ‘Kinderen van zwarte bevrijders’ [Children of Black liberators] by Mieke Kirkels was published in April 2017.
+She writes about the touching untold history of liberators’ children in the Netherlands who have dark complexions.

 As children of Black American soldiers, they were all too clearly recognizable as ‘little Americans’ in the then ‘white’ Limburg.

-The first liberation children of our country were born in Limburg in 1945.
-About seventy of them had dark skin: their biological fathers were Black American soldiers.
-From Limburg, service troops mainly provided supplies to the front-line troops, but in the military history of the Second World War, the 900,000 Black Americans who helped liberate Europe are barely mentioned.
-Often for the first time, eyewitnesses in this book speak about the stationing of the black liberators and the humiliations they suffered at the hands of the white Americans.
+The first liberators’ children of our country were born in Limburg in 1945.
+About seventy of them had a dark complexion: their biological fathers were Black American soldiers.
+Service troops mainly provided supplies from Limburg to the front-line troops, but in the military history of WWII, the 900,000 Black Americans who helped liberate Europe are barely mentioned.
+Eyewitnesses often speak for the first time about the stationing of Black liberators and the humiliations they suffered at the hands of white Americans.

-The Black Americans were embraced as liberators by the people of Limburg, but the acceptance of the children they fathered was less smooth.
-These ‘illegitimate’ children of Black liberators were initially seen as exotic or as ‘mission children’ in the white, predominantly Catholic Limburg, but they did not have an easy life later in their youth.
-Questions about their biological fathers also remained unanswered for a long time: none of the twelve who tell their story in the book had ever heard of the liberation army in which their father served, which was segregated by race until 1948.
-This background of segregation in the American army, which few people in our country are aware of, is also discussed.
+The Black Americans were embraced as liberators by the people of Limburg, but acceptance of the children they fathered was less smooth.
+These ‘illegitimate’ children of Black liberators were initially seen as being exotic or as ‘missionary children’ in the white, predominantly Catholic province of Limburg, but they did not have an easy life later in their youth.
+Questions about their biological fathers also remained unanswered for a long time: none of the twelve who tell their story in the digital book had ever heard of the liberation army in which their fathers had served, which was racially segregated until 1948.
+The background of segregation in the US Army, which few people in our country are aware of, is also discussed.

-Children of Black Liberators describes a moving and largely unknown history, and is illustrated with a large number of unknown photos from the liberation period.
+Kinderen van zwarte bevrijders’ [Children of Black liberators] describes a moving and largely unknown history, and is illustrated with many unseen photographs from the liberation period.

 ISBN 978 94 6004 321 5

-The book ‘Tekens uit Nepal’ (Signs from Nepal) with illustrations made by students of The Kavre Deaf School in Nepal, shows the world of deaf peoples living in one of the poorest countries in the world.
+The book ‘Tekens uit Nepal’ [Signs from Nepal), illustrated by students of The Kavre Deaf School in Nepal, depicts the world of deaf people living in one of the poorest countries in the world.

-In Nepal, the taboo on deafness is great, despite the fact that a large percentage of the population is deaf.
-The future of a deaf child is bad in advance.
+In Nepal there deafness is a taboo, despite the fact that a large percentage of the population is deaf.
+The future of a deaf child is almost hopeless.
 It is an informative and friendly book that outlines the situation of students of the Kavre Deaf School.

-The book contains drawings made during drawing lessons I gave there in 2012.
+The book contains drawings made during my art classes there in 2012.

 Publisher: De Boekfabriek, Schiedam